PriyankaChoudhary9877/meridian-cyber/README.md

 - Node.js `v18+`
 - npm `v9+`

 No API keys or external services required.
-Images are served via Unsplash CDN URLs included in the source.
+All project assets and screenshots are included within the repository.

 </details>